Mingxing-Li-JNU/Advance-Postponement-for-Replenishment-Assembly-Synchronization/README.md

 ## Notes

-- The released benchmark instances use 80 active materials.
+- The released benchmark instances use 80 components.
-- The scenario sheets provide product-level stochastic demand paths.
-Material-level demand can be obtained by multiplying product demand by the `BOM` matrix.
+- The scenario sheets provide product-level stochastic demand paths. component-level demand can be obtained by multiplying product demand by the `BOM` matrix.
 - The rolling-state sheets `ASC{k}`, `AZ{k}`, and `X{k}` support dynamic state transfer between consecutive decision periods.
 - The dataset is intended for computational experiments on stochastic replenishment, inventory control, replenishment-assembly synchronization, and AP-based optimization in VMI-ATO systems.